 State champions had a strong presence, with the largest groups all coming from programs that won a state championship this past season.
 The Class 8A state champion Douglas Eagles had a total of nine players sign, the Class 3A state champion The First Academy Royals had seven signees and the Class 4A state champion North Broward Prep Eagles had two players sign.

 Several prominent programs welcome Douglas players to headline the large group.
 Chris Arroyo and Jake Clemente signed with the University of Florida, Santiago Ordonez with Florida State University, Roman Anthony with the University of Mississippi, Sammy Beir with Florida Atlantic University, Cameron Harris with Wingate University, Grant McDonald with Radford University, Maddox Raley with Tallahassee Community College and Brandon White with South Florida State College.

 The Florida Gators got one more Broward County state champion.
 North Broward Prep’s Yoel Tejeda Jr. signed with the University of Florida, while Jonathan Xuereb signed with Appalachian State University.

 It always seems to make the occasion even more special the larger the group, and both Lake Brantley and Taravella also enjoyed that chances with six signees each.
-Taravella’s Matthew Rubin, Vincent Samuel and Jassiel Valbuena all signed with Indian River State College, Jordan Edwy and Christopher Scinta both signed with Keiser University and Jacob Smith signed with the University of the Pacific
+Taravella’s Matthew Rubin, Vincent Samuel and Jassiel Valbuena all signed with Indian River State College, Christopher Scinta signed with the University of Miami, Jordan Edwy signed with Keiser University and Jacob Smith signed with the University of the Pacific